Kaio-Cesar/stream-site/README.md

-<h3> It's my portfolio site </h3>
+<h3> It's a personal stream site </h3>

-Currently, in development and highly experimental.
+Made to handle the tabletop stream for my TTRPG sessions